My TS4 challege: Update

 October 08, 2020

-[Edit (2022): The Making Money scenario was utterly disapponting for me so I have, yet again, updated this post to customize this challenge even more and it's now so big I'm scared to read the whole thing.
+[Edit (2022): The Making Money scenario was utterly disappointing for me so I have, yet again, updated this post to customize this challenge even more and it's now so big I'm scared to read the whole thing.
 Also, there is a Runaway from Home mod now :)]

 For those who are not aware, for a while now (as far back as TS2 at least) the simmers community has been coming up with several different challenges to make your Sims games more... well, challenging.
-These are meant to challenge you to break the monotony of routine and play the game in ways that you normally wouldn't, in order to break the boredom that can come after having the same play-style for a long time.
+These are meant to challenge you to break the monotony of routine and play the game in ways that you normally wouldn't, in order to break the boredom that can come after having the same play style for a long time.
 Since I'm a fan of such challenges, I decided to create my own, by combining together elements of several of my favorite challenges.

 Right now, this is the summary of all the challenges I'm currently using and some of the changes I made to each one (the full breakdown can be found here):